ZachiNachshon/dotfiles-example/README.md

     │   └── .dotfiles-scripts  # dotfiles install/uninstall management script
     └── ...

-> It is not recommended to commit the transient files as it may contain sensitive information
+> It is not recommended to commit the transient files as they may contain sensitive information

 ## Quick Start Guide